zmalik/git-pif/README.md

 ## Basic rules AKA best practices

-- Mixing up the branches in the fork and origin is prohibited.
+- Mixing up the branches in the fork and origin is not possible.
 That means:
-  - using master branch to push in the fork is prohibited.
+  - using master branch to push in the fork is not possible with git pif.
-  - pushing a branch that exists in origin is prohibited
+  - pushing a branch that exists in origin is not possible with git pif.